 Sunday River Ski Area

 Sunday River's eight interconnected mountain peaks are consistently covered by Legendary Sunday River snow.
-High capacity quads and guaranteed snow on all of the River’s 820 acres of terrain make this a skier’s paradise.
+High capacity quads and guaranteed snow on all of the River’s 870 acres of terrain make this a skier’s paradise.
 With a ski season often from Halloween into early May, The River is known for having the most reliable conditions in the East.
-For lunch on the mountain try the North Peak Lodge, Sliders in the Grand Jordan, The Foggy Goggle or Cho Sun at the base of South Ridge or The Shipyard Brewhaus at the base of White Cap.
-There are plenty of activities liek ziplining, condo and hotel lodging and facilities to enjoy on and off the slopes at this Boyne ski resort, sister to Sugarloaf.
+For lunch on the mountain try the North Peak Lodge - Mountain Room, Sliders in the Grand Jordan, The Foggy Goggle at the base of South Ridge or The Brewhaus at the base of White Cap.
+There are plenty of activities like ziplining, lots of ski in ski out condo and hotel lodging, plus the quaint nearby town of Bethel, at this Boyne ski resort, sister to Sugarloaf.

 Vertical Drop: 2,340’.
 135 Trails: 28 Beginner, 52 Intermediate, 45 Black Diamond.
 6 Terrain Parks and Pipes.
 15 Lifts: 1 High Speed Chondola, 9 Quads (4 high speed), 2 Triples, 1 Double, 2 Surface Lifts.
 92% Snowmaking